vasarhelyi/drone-project-site/interface2020.md

 ## Download Full Text

-The full article will be available online at [Royal Society Interface](https://royalsocietypublishing.org/journal/rsif) soon.
+The full article is available online at the [Journal of The Royal Society Interface](https://royalsocietypublishing.org/toc/rsif/2020/17/167).

 ## Download Supplementary Material